Weeks 1/21/2020 to 1/31/2020

-- Tuesday, January 21st from 12:00 to 6:00 p.m. at the Community Center located at 88 2nd Avenue West in Wood Lake
+- Tuesday, January 21st from 12:00 to 6:00 p.m. at the Community Center located at 607 2nd Street in Henning

 To donate: Individuals of all blood types – especially type O – are asked to make an appointment to donate blood by downloading the free American Red Cross Blood Donor App, visiting RedCrossBlood.org or calling 1-800-RED CROSS (1-800-733-2767).

 - The Sauk Centre Public Library has these upcoming and ongoing events. for January.
 For more info call: 320-352-3016.
 Most programs and events are held during library open hours.

 - 1,000 Books before Kindergarten: This reading program will increase awareness of the importance of early literacy and to encourage parents to embrace their roles as their child’s first teacher.
 Sign up at the library.
 Ongoing!

 - Best Reads of 2019: “Snow better time to read!”
 Share your favorite books read in 2019 and why.
 For all ages.
 During open library hours in January.

 - Make and Take Crafts: Explore arts and crafts from around the world, outer space, books, movies and your own imagination.
 Crafts will change weekly.
 Available each week while supplies last.
 Ongoing!